 Have your kid brush the dog’s teeth…and wash your hands thoroughly afterwards.

-This is what I used to do with my three daughters: I’d brush my teeth in the car and hum a little tune (while my wife was driving, and without toothpaste).
-Stereo blasting, my wife and I would dance around the living room while brushing.
+This is what my dad used to do with me and my sisters: he’d brush his teeth in the car and hum a little tune (while my mom was driving, and without toothpaste).
+Or at home, with the stereo blasting, my mom and dad would dance around the living room while brushing.

-The kids saw me brushing all the time, consistently, and it always looked fun.
+We saw them brushing brushing all the time, consistently, and it always looked fun.

-In the end, our kids do what we do (scary, I know—but this is what I’ve learned after being a dad for 30 years).
+In the end, our kids do what we do (scary, I know).
 Brush and floss in front of and with your kids!